MUSTE-Project/MULLE/README.md

 ### Building

-If the grammar-files (in `muste/data/grammars/`) have changed (or if you just cloned the repository) you need to install the grammar-files.
-This can be achieved with:
+The grammar-files (in `muste/data/grammars/`) must be kept up-to-date and installed in a global location for the application to work correctly.
+This should be handled automatically by the cabal build script.
+If this somehow goes wrong you can do it automatically using:

     make install